 which is $14!

 Thanks to Evert for his time and excellent article abut Temporal Reasoning.
-Readers who what to look at more Time Based Reasoning articles can search here.
-The Oracle documentation has many useful items.
+Readers who what to look at more Time Based Reasoning articles can search here or take our Temporal Reasoning 60 minute training module.

 Until the next time.
 If you want to write for the intelligent-advisor.com website, reach out via our Contact Page.